IDN Catalogue Profile - Specification

 2.4 Agents

-For example, here is the persistent identifier for the Australian Data Archive:
+For example, here is the persistent identifier for the University of Melbourne:

-This identifier is present in the Full Example below.
+This identifier is present in the Example Appendix below.

 Here is an example of an identifier for an Organisation supplied by the IDN: